malthejorgensen/CHAOS-API-Documentation/source/API.rst

 Session/Create
 --------------
-Creates a session, which can be authenticated via the :ref:`emailpassword-login` method.
+Creates a session, which can be authenticated via the :ref:`api-emailpassword-login` method.

 **Parameters**